psaitu/swift-style-guide/README.md

 }
 ```

-Functions should have optional return type if they may return `nil`.
+Functions should have optional return type if they may return `nil`:

 ```swift
 func annotationOfType(type: AnnotationType) -> Annotation?